LinkClinton/Code-Red/Documents/Resource.md

 If you have a texture array with max mip levels 5 and you want to get the 4-th texture with mip levels 3, so the index is `3 + 4 * 5 = 23`.(The way to encode `mipSlice` and `arraySlice` is same as the way in DirectX12)

+### Array Range and Mip Range

+If you want to use some textures in `Texture`, for exmaple, textures from 1-st to 3-rd texture and mip levels from 2 to 3.
+You can use `GpuTexture::reference` to create a `Texture` that reference these textures.

+By default, the `ArrayRange` and `MipRange` of texture is from `[0, arraySize)` and `[0, mipLevels)`.
+It references all textures in this `Texture`.

+**Notice : if a `Texture` with a index show at same time, we can not treat it as reference of textures.**

 ### Member Functions

 All member functions is used to get informations of texture or mapped memory.